Frequently asked questions about Basis

 Accumulation is a problem in a market system because profits distribute in uneven patterns and are subject to manipulation by those who already have capital.
 In a system of profitless production and worker ownership, the billionaire class would disappear.
 Enforcing this through the monetary system is nothing more than a band-aid fix and an admission of failure.

-Tracking resources gives us other advantages.
+Tracking resources and processes gives us other advantages.
 When someone buys something with their credits, the resources contained in that item can have a credit cost that adds to the final price.
 For instance, if the fossil fuel content of all products is known, then a carbon tax can be enforced at the consumer level by adjusting the fossil fuel price (in credits).
-In other words, some amount of externalities can be accounted for by tracking various resources.
+In other words, many externalities can be accounted for by tracking various resources and the processes they go through.
 We can raise the price of fossil fuel resources and watch as the productive system reorganize to limit use fo fossil fuels.

 This allows members of the system to adjust resource consumption to match the availability of various resources without relying on capitalist markets to do the right thing or waiting for complex government regulations that take years of bickering to agree on a half-solution.